simonom/PyCHAM/README.md

 ## Running

-1. For model inputs, ensure you have: a .txt file chemical reaction scheme, a .xml file for converting species names to SMILE strings and a .txt file stating values of model variables (e.g. temperature) - see details about these three files below and note that example files are available in PyCHAM/inputs
+1. For model inputs, ensure you have: a .txt file chemical reaction scheme, a .xml file for converting the component names used in the chemical reaction scheme file to SMILE strings and a .txt file stating values of model variables (e.g. temperature) - see details about these three files below and note that example files are available in PyCHAM/input

 2. Now you are ready to run the model: python PyCHAM

 3. Follow the gui directions (see below for details on the chemical scheme, xml and model input files)

-4. The 'run model' button starts the simulation - results will be saved in the output folder in your PyCHAM directory
+4. The 'Run Model' button starts the simulation - results will be saved in the output folder in your PyCHAM directory

-5. The 'plot results' button produces (and saves in the output folder) two plots: the particle number distribution, SOA mass and particle number concentration against time, and another that shows the gas-phase concentrations of specified components with time.
+5. The 'Plot Results' button produces (and saves in the output folder) two plots: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).

+6. The 'Quit' button will stop the programme.
+If the programme is running and Quit does not work, the ctrl+z key combination in the console window can cease operations safely, though without results being saved.

 ## Testing

-Unit tests for PyCHAM modules can be found in the PyCHAM/Unit_Testing folder in the Github repository.
-To use, cd to this folder and use python test_module.py with module replaced by the name of the module to be tested.
+Unit tests for PyCHAM modules can be found in the PyCHAM/unit_tests folder.
+Call these tests from the home folder for PyCHAM, with: python test_module.py with module replaced by the name of the PyCHAM module to be tested.
+For some unit tests example inputs are required, the chemical scheme files for these are stored in unit_tests/input with file names beginning with test_ ..., therefore we recommend users do not use chemical schemes with the same naming convention to prevent confusion.
+Where required, model variables for unit tests either use the default values or those given in the unit test script and use the xml file provided in PyCHAM/input.

-Integration testing can be completed using the '.travis.yml' and 'PyCHAM_CI_test.py' files at the [Travis CI website](https://travis-ci.org).
+Continuous integration testing can be completed using the '.travis.yml' (home folder) and 'test_TravisCI.py' (unit_tests folder) files at the [Travis CI website](https://travis-ci.com).

 Example run output is saved in the PyCHAM/output/Example_Run folder.
 To reproduce this, select from PyCHAM/inputs Example_Run for the chemical scheme, Example_Run_xml for the xml file and Example_Run_inputs for the model variables.
-Note that the example output may vary between releases so check correspondence.
+Note that the example output may vary between releases so please check correspondence.

 ## Inputs

 ## Chemical Scheme .txt file

-An example chemical scheme .txt file is given in the inputs folder (of the Github repository), called 'Example_Run.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (FACSIMILE version) and modified.
+An example chemical scheme .txt file is given in the inputs folder (of the Github repository), called 'Example_Run.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (KPP version) and modified.
+Results are automatically saved in PyCHAM/output/name_of_chemical_scheme_file/name_given_in_model_variables_input_file_for_saving.
+The unit tests described above save results with the name_of-chemical_scheme_file beginning with test_ ..., therefore we recommend using a different convention for chemical schemes to prevent confusion.

-Identifiers are required to recognise different sections of the chemical scheme (to be stated in the model variables input file in the chem_scheme_markers input).
+Markers are required to recognise different sections of the chemical scheme.
+The default markers are for the MCM KPP format, however, others can be specified using the chem_scheme_markers input in the model variables input file.

 Reaction rate coefficients for chemical reactions and generic rate coefficients must adhere to the following rules:
-The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, exp, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen (# molecules/cc (air)).
+The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, exp, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen, respectively (# molecules/cc (air)).

-Inside the chemical scheme file, the expression for the reaction rate coefficient of a chemical reaction and the reaction itself must be contained on the same line of the file, with some identifier separating them.
+Inside the chemical scheme file, the expression for the reaction rate coefficient of a chemical reaction and the reaction itself must be contained on the same line of the file, with some marker (described above with chem_scheme_markers) separating them.

 ## Chemical Scheme .xml file